-Thesis and Dissertation Deadline: For graduation in the fall and spring semesters, a student's defense must be held before the last day of final exams in a given semester (fall, January, or spring).
+For graduation in the fall and spring semesters, a student's defense must be held before the last day of final exams in a given semester (fall, January, or spring).
 For summer, a student's defense must be held before the last day of final exams of the final summer session.
-The student then has 20 calendar days after the last day of final exams to submit their final thesis/project document to the Office of Graduate Studies and 42 calendar days after the last day of final exams for all other graduation requirements to be completed and verified.
+Students have 20 calendar days after the last day of final exams to submit their final manuscript to the Office of Graduate Studies and 42 calendar days after the last day of final exams for all other graduation requirements to be completed and verified.

-Transfer Policy
+Transfer Credit Policy